AVSimulation/SCANeR-Quick-Starts/Pages/HT_Massive_Simulation/HT_Prepare_SCANeR_workspace_under_Windows.md

 # How to?
 Prepare SCANeR workspace under Windows

-To run SCANeR on an HPC/Cloud architecture (or within container solutions as Docker, Kubernetes, etc.) you need to customize SCANeR workspace in order to prepare it to run without server X11.
+To run SCANeR on an HPC/Cloud architecture (or within container solutions as Docker, Kubernetes, etc.) you need to customize the SCANeR workspace in order to prepare it to run without server X11.

-Good news we’ve all you need 👍🏻
+Good news we have all you need 👍🏻

 You simply need to configure your SCANeR environment to fit your needs and IT infrastructure.

-In this guide you’ll see
+In this guide you will see
 - Step 1.
 Setup essentials SCANeR modules for Massive Simulation
 - Step 2.
 Activate non-real-time simulation